 What are people commenting on their social media posts, and what does their social media presence look like?
 Analyse your competitors’ content to get a glimpse of their strategies.

 Of course, it’s not just about search volume and how many people are talking about a brand, it’s also what they’re saying.
-You can use smart competitor tracking tools that will help you do a sentiment analysis and keep an eye on your competitors’ performance.
+You can use smart market trend analysis software and competitor tracking tools that will help you do a sentiment analysis and keep an eye on your competitors’ performance.

 To launch an effective marketing campaign abroad, Bloom & Wild knew they needed more data on the current landscape.
 Since they were planning on expanding to three different countries, they analysed the market they were about to enter, looking at different aspects, such as product features and marketing.

 Bloom & Wild’s Head of Business Intelligence, Mairead Masterson: “We are a relatively new player in Germany and France, so we had less knowledge on how the flower landscape looked, and who the main players were in terms of customer and prospect perception.
 We really wanted to understand how different brands resonated with customers in their markets, and used Attest to build a picture of how our brand tracks against competitors.”